richelbilderbeek/babette_article/response_letter/response_letter.md

 > Instead you could describe these experiments as
 > "where it is unnecessary to accurately model the uncertainty of absolute divergence times".

-Agree.
-We added this superior wording to the manuscipt.
+Agreed.
+We added this superior wording to the manuscipt, before removing the entire paragraph, as clarified above.

 > Again, I would like to thank Bilderbeek and Etienne for their software and paper.
 > I am sure babette will be used by others researchers in the future,